insin/newforms/docs/index.rst

      </form>

-* To bind a form to user data to be validated and cleaned, pass a ``data`` object.
+* To bind a form to user data to be validated and cleaned, pass a ``data`` object when creating it, or call the ``setData()`` method of an existing form to bind new data to it.

   For example, if the form was held as state in a React component which had the above JSX in its ``render()`` method:

   .. code-block:: javascript